-All children at Bronte are part of the School Choirs, separated into Key Stage 1 and 2, with weekly rehearsals for both infants and juniors.
+All children at Bronte are part of the School Choirs, separated into Upper and Lower School, with weekly rehearsals for both infants and juniors.
 The choirs perform at ‘tea-time concerts’, the Christingle service held at St George’s Church in Gravesend and, at the end of the academic year, at our Speeches and Prizegiving ceremony.

 The regular tea-time concerts are enjoyed by children, parents and teachers alike.
 These are an opportunity for those children who choose to learn an instrument to perform.
 A range of peripatetic instrumental teachers come into school to teach the piano, drums, violin, clarinet, saxophone and guitar.

-The Junior choir is also taken out to perform to the local community – Bronte has performed Christmas carols at Bluewater shopping centre for many years now and the choir also visits a local care home to entertain the residents.
+The Upper School choir is also taken out to perform to the local community – Bronte has performed Christmas carols at Bluewater shopping centre for many years now and the choir also visits a local care home to entertain the residents.

 Music is an exciting and enriching part of the curriculum, including a varied range of music and musical styles from the traditional to the modern.
 Children develop their performance skills, confidence and a love of the arts.

 All children at Bronte are given the opportunity to perform in front of an audience on a regular basis, often learning songs and music for each event.
-The infants perform an annual nativity play, Years 3 and 4 perform in their own Christmas production and Year 6 take part in a Shakespeare production in the Summer Term.
+The Lower School perform an annual nativity play, Years 3 and 4 perform in their own Christmas production and Year 6 take part in a Shakespeare production in the Summer Term.
+Additionally, each class perform an Assembly each year, to which parents are invited.